libktx/ktx/README.md

 ## Introduction

-**KTX** aims to make [LibGDX](http://libgdx.badlogicgames.com/) as [Kotlin](http://kotlinlang.org/)-friendly as possible without completely rewriting the API.
+**KTX** is a Kotlin game framework built on [LibGDX](http://libgdx.badlogicgames.com/).
+It aims to make LibGDX as [Kotlin](http://kotlinlang.org/)-friendly as possible without completely rewriting the API.
 It provides modular utilities and extensions for selected parts of LibGDX with poor native Kotlin support.

-Examples of Kotlin language features used to improve usability, performance and readability of LibGDX APIs include:
+Examples of Kotlin language features used to improve usability, performance and readability of LibGDX include:

 * *Operator overloads* for collections and mathematical operations.
 * *Extension methods* with sensible *default parameters*.